 Historic Acquisition Agent

 In 2007 Ed helped the Smithsonian Institution's National Museum of Natural History acquire a historic big game fishing rod and reel which is prominently displayed in the entry exhibition of the Ocean Hall.

-Ed is still actively collecting all types of antique fishing reel and specializes in big game and salt water fishing tackle.
+Ed is still actively collecting all types of antique fishing reels specializing in big game and salt water fishing tackle.
 He has a particular interest in "Reels as Big as Your Head", gigantic handmade fishing reels made from the 1920s through the mid-1940s.
-These reels were used to catch the largest tuna, marlin, shark, and swordfish.
+These reels were used to catch the largest tuna, marlin, swordfish and shark.
 If you have any other big game fishing items like rods, teasers, photos, or any other interesting items please feel free to get in touch with us.

 Ed also collects certain fly fishing reels, casting reels and spinning reels.
-He has purchased reels from all over the United States and as far away as New Zealand, Australia, Egypt, Italy, France, Germany, and England.
+He has purchased reels from all over the United States and as far away as England, Australia, Egypt, Italy, France, Germany, Japan, South Africa, and New Zealand.
 If you have high-quality fishing reels that you wish to sell please feel free to contact him.

 Please feel free to call or e-mail me if you are interested in selling your reel or antique fishing collectibles.
 I pay top collector prices for high-quality fishing equipment.
 Also, if there are any questions you may have regarding your antique fishing reels please feel free to call between the hours of 9am to 9pm (EST) or send me an e-mail.
 I am always happy to give free appraisals.
 Thank you!

 Our contact info: